 Under this Spotlight intuitive, employees become the brand by sharing behind-the-scenes content on their personal social media accounts.
 From the #WalmartHolidayShuffle TikTok trend to the Thanksgiving-themed Instagram campaigns, not only does the Spotlight program give shoppers an insider look at the brand, it also rewards employees for their influencer efforts.

-The program is still in its infancy for now, but Walmart hopes to grow the influencer program to roughly 1,500 employees soon.
+The program is still in its infancy, but Walmart hopes to grow the influencer program to roughly 1,500 employees soon.

 Purely social engagement